Royal Defense Command: Establishment

-The establishment of Royal Defense Command is said to have been established in ≪Sokdaejeon≫ by remodeling Namhansanseong Fortress in the 4th year of King Injo's reign (1626) and establishing the administrative offices of Gwangju, etc., but the fact of its establishment cannot be found in the records of the time.
-Namhansanseong Fortress was rebuilt as a defensive position on the outskirts of the capital or as a refuge in case of emergency to deal with the increasing pressure of the Later Jin Dynasty, whose power expanded during the period of domestic and international turmoil after the Japanese invasion of Korea.
-In other words, from July of the 2nd year of King Injo's reign, the work was completed in November of the 4th year of King Injo's reign, with Buddhist priests from all over the country as the main players, and Samnammunjeongsa Temple and others as Namhan Gujang-dang under the general supervision of Chongyungsa Lee Su.
+The establishment of Royal Defense Command is said to have taken place in ≪Sokdaejeon≫, by remodeling Namhansanseong in the 4th year of King Injo's reign (1626) and establishing the administrative offices of Gwangju, etc., though mention of its establishment cannot be found in the records from the time.
+Namhansanseong was rebuilt as a defensive position on the outskirts of the capital or as a refuge in case of emergency in response to increased pressure from the Later Jin Dynasty, whose power expanded during the period of domestic and international turmoil following the Japanese invasion of Korea.
+The work lasted from July of the 2nd year of King Injo's reign, to November of the 4th year of King Injo's reign, with Buddhist priests from all over the country as the main laborers, and Samnammunjeongsa Temple and others as Namhan Gujang-dang under the general supervision of Chongyungsa Lee Su.
 However, the Qing invasion of Joseon broke out before the necessary defense facilities and systems were in place.
-Therefore, various systems were established after this Horan, and in November of the 6th year of King Injo's reign, Lee Si-myeong, the governor of Gwangju, was appointed as the commander of Namhansanseong Fortress, and at the same time, he moved the capital to the inside of the fortress and was given 20 Gyeol of Guangju County to begin establishing a defense system.
+Therefore, various systems were established after this Horan, and in November of the 6th year of King Injo's reign, Lee Si-myeong, the governor of Gwangju, was appointed as the commander of Namhansanseong, and he moved the capital to the inside of the fortress and was given 20 Gyeol of Guangju County to begin establishing a defense system.

 Initially, it started with Yi Seo, who served as both a military officer in Gyeonggi Province and the chief commander overseeing the construction of Namhansanseong Fortress.
-In regard to the establishment of Royal Defense Command (central military camp), "Sokdaejeon" records that in 1626 (the 4th year of Injo's reign), Namhansanseong Fortress was constructed and a cheong (headquarters) was established to properly manage the military affairs of Gwangju and other regions.
+In regard to the establishment of Royal Defense Command (central military camp), "Sokdaejeon" records that in 1626 (the 4th year of Injo's reign), Namhansanseong was constructed and a cheong (headquarters) was established to properly manage the military affairs of Gwangju and other regions.
 However, the records from that time do not mention the actual establishment of Royal Defense Command.
-Around 1632, shortly after the Jeongmyo War, the title of Suosa (defensive commander) was first introduced, and after the Byeongjahoran War in 1636, the Suo system centered around Suosa in Namhansanseong Fortress was established.
+Around 1632, shortly after the Jeongmyo War, the title of Suosa (defensive commander) was first introduced, and after the Byeongjahoran War in 1636, the Suo system centered around Suosa in Namhansanseong was established.